Category: Health and Well-being

 So perhaps all we need ask is whether our thoughts and behaviour based on delusions (our illusions are very easily disproved) are damaging to ourselves and others?

 Deluded people have very fixed belief on beliefs that are either plainly false or just unprovable.
-We can easily find examples of false beliefs, held by an individual or individuals, that go on to harm others.
+We can easily find examples of false beliefs held by an individual or individuals who go on to harm others.
 And so how do we determine which of our beliefs are deluded and which are correct and valuable?

 There is no doubt in my mind that mindfulness, brought about through regular practice of meditation, holds the key to keeping ourselves grounded in a useful, compassionate, and loving reality